 - Most experts recommend a 1 to 3 or 1 to 5 mark up even during the holiday.
 This allows you to cover the increased customer acquisition cost that you will experience during this time while still driving a reasonable profit.

-The bottom line is you need to have a compelling offer that works for your customers but also works for you as a business.
+The bottom line is you need to have a compelling offer that works for your customers and works for you as a business.